 - 1. Fulfill all program requirements for clinical hours/experiences, - 2.
 Must participate in all scheduled hours/experiences as assigned by the CEC and preceptor(s), - 3.
 Academics (athletic training classes) take priority over clinical experiences - 4.
-Clinical hours and scheduled events must take priority over outside activities or work, staff will schedule around (within reason) personal needs such as weddings, family engagements, work, etc. (see "Clinical Experience Requirements") - 5.
-Appropriate dress, as required by program faculty and preceptor(s) will include uniform shirts, name tags, MSU Athletic Training apparel purchased by staff or students, or other for special events.
-Inappropriate dress includes torn or dirty clothing, tights, clothing advertising alcohol, bars or in otherwise questionable taste.
-MSU Athletic Training apparel must be worn while working during open hours.
+Clinical hours and scheduled events must take priority over outside activities or work, staff will schedule around (within reason) personal needs such as weddings, family engagements, teaching assistantships, work, etc. (see "Clinical Experience Requirements") - 5.
+Appropriate dress, as required by program faculty and preceptor(s) will include uniform shirts, name tags, MSU Athletic Training apparel purchased by staff or students, or other apparel for special events. - Inappropriate dress includes torn or dirty clothing, tights, clothing advertising alcohol, bars or otherwise questionable taste.
+MSU Athletic Training apparel must be worn while in clinic during open hours.
 All clothing must be functional.
-The student should beable to perform all duties without restriction. (see "Student Dress Code") - 6.
+The student should be able to perform all duties without restriction. (see "Student Dress Code") - 6.
 Athletic Training jackets and clothing should not be worn for outside activities that may be considered unprofessional, such as parties and bars, etc. - 7.
-All athletic training students are expected to participate and to conduct themselves within the NATA and BOC Codes of Professional Conduct, (see "NATA Code of Ethics).
+All athletic training students are expected to participate and to conduct themselves within the NATA and BOC Codes of Professional Conduct, Refer to "NATA Code of Ethics" (Appendix A) and BOC Standards of Professional Practice (Appendix B).

-Clinical Probation
+Programmatic Probation

-All students are expected to follow clinical experience requirements.
+All students are expected to follow programmatic requirements.
 Failure to do so will, after the first violation, result in a written warning to be kept as a part of the student's record.
 A second violation will result in five (5) weeks of probation.
-A third failure to meet clinical hours/experience requirements will result in dismissal from the Athletic Training Program.
-Since the clinical experiences are a requirement of clinical coursework (HP 584, 585, 684, 685), any probation will adversely affect the student's grade.
-Thus, the student may receive a lower grade, an incomplete, or a failing grade, see Academic Progress above.
+A third failure to meet programmatic requirements may result in dismissal from the Athletic Training Program.
+Since the clinical experiences are a requirement of clinical coursework (AT 671, 672, 673, 674), any probation will adversely affect the student's grade.
+Thus, the student may receive a lower grade, an incomplete, or a failing/no credit grade, see Academic Progress above.

-NOTE: A student who knowingly violates program policies may be placed directly on probation or dismissed from the program.
+NOTE: A student who violates program or University policies, or the law, may be placed directly on probation ordismissed from the program.